-The decision that a purchase is not subject to competitive bidding will be documented, in writing, by the department head authorized to approve the purchase.
-This documentation may include written quotes from vendors; a memo from the purchaser indicating how the decision was determined; a copy of the contract indicating the source which makes the item or service exempt; a memo from the purchaser detailing the circumstances which led to an emergency purchase; or any other written documentation which can be reasonably considered to be appropriate and necessary.
+The decision that a purchase is not subject to competitive bidding will be documented in writing by the individual making the purchase.
+This documentation may include written or verbal quotes from vendors, a memo from the purchaser indicating how the decision was arrived at, a copy of the contract indicating the source which makes the item or service exempt, a memo from the purchaser detailing the circumstances which led to an emergency purchase or any other written documentation that is appropriate.

-The following method of purchase will be used when required by this policy in order to achieve the highest savings (those not required by law shall be publicly bid).
+The following method of purchase will be used when required by this policy in order to achieve the highest savings:

-A good faith effort shall be made to obtain (minimum of three) proposals or quotations.
+A good-faith effort shall be made to obtain the required number of proposals or quotations.
 If the purchaser is unable to obtain the required three proposals or quotations, the purchaser will document the attempt made.
 In no event shall the failure to obtain three separate proposals bar the procurement.

 Documentation is required of each action taken in connection with each procurement.
 All purchases resulting from same shall have quotes referenced on purchase orders or vouchers, thus creating an audit trail.

-Pursuant to General Municipal Law § 104-b, Subdivision 2f, the procurement policy may contain circumstances when, or types of procurement for which, in the sole discretion of the governing body, the solicitation of alternative proposals or quotations will not be in the best interests of the municipality.
-In the following circumstances it may not be in the best interests of the Village of Red Hook to solicit quotations or document the basis for not accepting the lowest bid:
+Pursuant to General Municipal Law § 104-b, Subdivision 2(g) the procurement policy may contain circumstances when, or types of procurement for which, in the sole discretion of the governing body, the solicitation of alternative proposals or quotations will not be in the best interests of the municipality.
+In the following circumstances it will not be required that the Village of Red Hook solicit quotations or document the basis for not accepting the lowest bid:

 In determining whether a service fits into this category, the Village of Red Hook Board of Trustees shall take into consideration the following guidelines:

 Whether the services are subject to state licensing or testing requirements;